aws/eks-anywhere/docs/content/en/docs/tasks/packages/harbor/_index.md

       ```bash
       kubectl create secret tls harbor-tls-secret --cert=[path to certificate file] --key=[path to key file] -n eksa-packages
       ```
-   * `secretKey` has to be set as a string of 16 chars for encryption.
+   * `secretKey` has to be set as a string of 16 characters for encryption.
    {{% /alert %}}

    TLS example with auto certificate generation